nicweyand/nicweyand/README.md

 # 🐺 [My Fursonas](https://www.furaffinity.net/user/tktheanimal)
 Each of these characters represents a facet of myself or just something from my imagination and life experiences.
 Some are alters within my DID system (Nic, Charlie, Peter Issac), while others represent ideas or stories I wanted to explore and flesh out more.
 I might make projects with some of them in the future.

 Given how many fellow furs are into programming, I am very happy to share this facet of my life on my silly lil GitHub UwU!
+Click the photos to see the original reference sheets on FurAffinity to learn more about each guy UwU!

 | Fursona | Description |
 |---------|-------------|